kmushty/PathPlanning_Uneven_Terrain/README.md

-# Path Planning for an Autonomous Vehicle in an Uneven Terrain
+# Path Planning for an Autonomous Vehicle in Uneven Terrain

 ## Introduction